per1234/EtherEventQueue/README.md

   - Type: byte

 `EtherEventQueue.queue(target, port, F(event), eventLength, payload, resendFlag)` - Send an event and payload - this version of the function accepts event strings placed in flash memory via the F() macro.
-- Parameter: target - takes either the IP address or node number of the target device
+- Parameter: target - Takes either the IP address or node number of the target device.
   - Type: IPAddress/byte
-- Parameter: port: - port to send the event to
+- Parameter: port - Port to send the event to.
   - Type: unsigned int
-- Parameter: event: - string to send as the event
+- Parameter: event - String to send as the event.
   - Type: F()/__FlashStringHelper
-- Parameter: eventLength:- length of the event
+- Parameter: eventLength - Length of the event.
   - Type: byte
-- Parameter: payload:- payload to send with the event.
+- Parameter: payload - Payload to send with the event.
 If you don't want a payload then just use 0 for this parameter
   - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING
 - Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
   - Type: byte